Overview

 Requirements

 The first requirement for the project is that you have created a workflow plan for each section of the ML workflow process, and have code that implements that plan.
-There is a template up on Moodle for you to copy.
-You may make any changes you want to this template.
+You will want to create a colab workbook, and include this plan at the beginning of your code notebook.

 The second requirement for the project is that it use one of the following datasets.
 These datasets cover a variety of topics and have enough records to build substantial models.
-If you wish, you may choose your own data set (both the UCI repo or data.world are good places to start) that is not on this list, but you’ll need to check with your instructor first.
+If you wish, you may choose your own data set (both the UCI repo or data.world are good places to start) that is not on this list, but you’ll need to check with your instructor first (look for data >5k records with both numeric and categorial features)

 Project Check-ins

 There are nine progress checks during the semester, each worth 4 points (see the schedule).
-To receive full credit for a progress check, you must check in with your instructor before leaving class on the day of the check.
+To receive full credit for a progress check, you must submit work before the next lecture’s afternoon session.

 PC0